Why Glass Wine Cellars Are Gaining Popularity

 Despite these challenges, many of the drawbacks of glass wine cellars can be addressed with thoughtful planning and professional installation:

-• Invest in a robust, quiet cooling system: Choose a system specifically designed for glass enclosures and consider noise levels, especially if the cellar is in a living area.
+- Invest in a robust, quiet cooling system: Choose a system specifically designed for glass enclosures and consider noise levels, especially if the cellar is in a living area.
+Depending on your cellar’s design, you may prefer a ceiling mount cooling system, ducted self-contained system, ducted split system, ductless split system, or through-the-wall cooling system.

-For a step-by-step breakdown of the construction process, see our guide on how to build a wine cellar.
+For a step-by-step breakdown of the construction process, see our how to build a wine cellar guide.
+For more on choosing the right foundation, read our wine cellar flooring guide.

 Is a Glass Wine Cellar Right for You?